PritRaj1/non-convex-rust/docs/CEM.md

 - $p_\theta$ is the current sampling distribution
 - $p_{\theta^*}$ is the optimal importance sampling distribution
 - $\theta$ represents the distribution parameters (mean, covariance)

+After sampling from the current disitribution, (alongside -ve correlated [antithetic](https://github.com/PritRaj1/hilbert-mcmc/blob/main/variance_reduction.ipynb) samples), the distribution is updated using Monte Carlo estimators on the top elite samples.

 ## Config example